Getting a personal loan? It’s not as simple as walking into a bank and asking for a check — there’s some paperwork involved.

 If you’re considering a personal loan, reading the loan agreement in depth is a good way to understand for sure what you’re agreeing to.

-And if you’re looking for a personal loan with upfront terms and a lack of annoying hidden fees, you might want to check out SoFi Personal Loans, which have competitive, fixed rates, and no fees.
+And if you’re looking for a personal loan with upfront terms, you might want to check out SoFi Personal Loans, which have competitive, fixed rates, and no fees required.
 Checking your rate won’t impact your credit score* — so why not take a peek today?

 Does a personal loan agreement need to be notarized?